 Are blackout tents worth it?

-For those who often wish they could get a better or longer night’s sleep on a camping trip, it is worth considering a blackout tent.
-If you have young children, they are very handy to have, many are even dark enough to allow for afternoon naps if your little ones are particularly tired out.
+It is worth considering a blackout tent for those who often wish they could get a better or longer night’s sleep on a camping trip.
+If you have young children, they are convenient to have; many are even dark enough to allow for afternoon naps if your little ones are particularly tired out.

 Are black tents hotter?

-This technology is extremely convenient if you have teens that like to sleep in, babies who need to take midday naps, or if someone gets a headache and needs a break from the sunlight.
+This technology is highly convenient if you have teens who like to sleep in, babies who need to take midday naps or someone who gets a headache and needs a break from the sunlight.
 A blackout tent can also keep the inside warmer in cold weather due to the tent’s dark material.

 How do you blackout the inside of a tent?

 The good idea is to use a blackout liner in the tent.
 The first and most effective strategy for darkening is to use a liner inside the tent to block out the sun.
 Clip or wrap your tarp or blankets around your poles all along the walls to block the sun.
 Avoid blocking windows or vents if you still want air to circulate.